Types of Water Contaminants & How to Make Water Safe

 Water Purification

-We must be ready to treat unsafe water from our home faucets and non-potable water from outside sources should the need ever arise.
-Preparing for these two possibilites will help shore up our water supply if we know how to successfully treat undrinkable water.
+We must be ready to treat unsafe water from our home faucets and non-potable water from outside sources when needed.
+Preparing for these two possibilities will help shore up our water supply if we know how to successfully treat undrinkable water.
 To do this, we must first be able to identify the pathogens and chemical compounds we are dealing with.

-The Safe Drinking Water Act defines the term "contaminant" as meaning any physical, chemical, biological, or radiological substance or matter in water.
-Most cause harm when ingested, not absorbed.
+The Safe Drinking Water Act defines a "contaminant" as any physical, chemical, biological, or radiological substance or matter in water.
+Most contaminants cause harm when ingested rather than absorbed.

 Water Purification